Effective Reasoning Chains Reduce Intrinsic Dimensionality: Examples of Different Reasoning Strategies

 The problem states Natalia sold clips to a specific number of friends in April (48).
 It then tells us she sold a \textit{relative} amount in May – half as many as in April.
 The question asks for the \textit{total} number of clips sold across both months.
 The key here is understanding ``half as many'' and recognizing that we need two steps: calculate May's sales, then add April and May's sales together.

 \textbf{2.
-Identifying Assumptions (Critical Thinking - Questioning)} \begin{itemize} \item \textbf{Assumption:} The problem implies Natalia sold \textit{one} clip to each friend.
+Identifying Assumptions (Critical Thinking - Questioning)} \begin{itemize}[topsep=0pt, noitemsep,leftmargin=*] \item \textbf{Assumption:} The problem implies Natalia sold \textit{one} clip to each friend.
 This is a crucial assumption.
 If she sold multiple clips to each friend, the problem would be unsolvable without more information.
 We'll proceed \textit{assuming} one clip per friend. \item \textbf{Assumption:} The problem is dealing with whole numbers of clips.
 It's unlikely Natalia sold half a clip. \end{itemize}